San Diego’s Premier Flooring Installation and Concrete Coating Company

 The most common questions we receive from clients usually revolves around engineered wood vs luxury vinyl floors.
 The decision on what works best often comes down to two main factors: the look of the product and your household situation determines how you plan to use the floor.

 In general, engineered wood floors have a more sought after appeal, as each board or plank has a different grain pattern and therefore a more varied appearance.
 There is really nothing quite like the look of a beautifully installed wood floor.
-Product prices are generally higher, requires the purchase of glue, and installation costs are slightly more due to the longer timeframe it takes to install.
-They are usually not waterproof, can often scratch a bit easier, and require more attention to maintain, but with today's technology and quality control, engineered floors have come a long way and are a popular choice.
+With today's product construction and quality control, engineered floors have made great strides in long term durability, scratch resistance, and finishes.
+Product prices are generally a bit higher and installation costs are slightly more due to the longer timeframe it takes to install.
+While a bit more of an investment the end results are a truly unique and beautiful finished product.

 -